Funding AI for Good: A Call for Meaningful Engagement

 \section{Findings}

 In what follows, we report on themes in different components of funding documents and highlight rhetoric leaning towards a more \textit{techno-centric} or \textit{balanced} approach to AI4SG.
-We begin with the \textbf{Background} (Section~\ref{sec:finding-background}), where we discuss how funders frame ``social good'', ``AI'', and how AI is envisioned to help address social good problems (RQ1).
-In the \textbf{Expected Outcomes and Evaluations} (Section~\ref{sec:finding-expectation}), we discuss funders' envisioned outcomes, often communicated through evaluation criteria (RQ2).
-In the \textbf{Eligibility} (Section~\ref{sec:finding-3}) and \textbf{Support from Funders} (Section~\ref{sec:finding-approach}) sections, we shed light on \textit{how} funders envision ``AI4SG'' can be achieved and by \textit{whom} (RQ3).
-Table~\ref{tab:funding_doc_mr} in Appendix~\ref{app:funding_doc} provides a detailed overview of our dataset, including funding amount, duration, targeted regions, funder types, and target regions.
+We begin with the \textbf{Background} (Section~\ref{sec:finding-background}), where we discuss how funding documents framed ``social good'', ``AI'', and how AI is envisioned to help address social good problems (RQ1).
+In the \textbf{Expected Outcomes and Evaluations} (Section~\ref{sec:finding-expectation}), we discuss funding documents characterized outcomes, often communicated through evaluation criteria (RQ2).
+In the \textbf{Eligibility} (Section~\ref{sec:finding-3}) and \textbf{Support from Funders} (Section~\ref{sec:finding-approach}) sections, we shed light on \textit{how} funding documents described ``AI4SG'' can be achieved and by \textit{whom} (RQ3).